-Recommended Preparation: ENGL105 or equivalent assessment placement.
+Recommended Preparation: ENGL105 or equivalent multiple measures placement.

 17 hour lecture/51 hours lab In addition to a quick review, this course covers topics that are not covered in Computer Applications I. It is designed to teach students how to use easy but powerful features availiable in widely used software.
 The emphasis will be on a word processor and a spreadsheet.
 This course has been approved for online delivery.

-CA 52 - Word Processing for Business 3.0 units
+CA 52 - Word Processing for Business

-Recommended Preparation: ENGL105 or equivalent assessment placement.
-25.5 hour lecture/76.5 hours lab This course covers a recent version of Microsoft Word for students who have a basic understanding of computers and desire comprehensive knowledge of a business tool to view, edit and create professional looking business documents.
-This course is designed to prepare students to take the Microsoft Office www.lassencollege.edu
+Recommended Preparation: ENGL105 or equivalent multiple measures placement.

+25.5 hour lecture/76.5 hours lab

+This course covers a recent version of

+Microsoft Word for students who have a

+basic understanding of computers and

+desire comprehensive knowledge of a

+business tool to view, edit and create

+professional looking business documents.

+This course is designed to prepare

+students to take the Microsoft Office

-Specialist [MOS] exam on the Microsoft Word application.
-This course has been approved for hybrid delivery.
+Specialist [MOS] exam on the Microsoft

+Word application.
+This course has been

+approved for hybrid delivery.

-CA 53 - Spreadsheet Application for Business 3.0 units
+CA 53 - Spreadsheet Application for Business

-Recommended Preparation: ENGL105 or equivalent assessment placement.
-25.5 hour lecture/76.5 hours lab This course covers a recent version of Microsoft Excel for Windows for students who have an understanding of computers and desire comprehensive knowledge of a business tool used to organize, edit, and present data using spreadsheets.
-This course is designed to prepare students to take the Microsoft Office Specialist [MOS] exam on the Microsoft Excel application.
+Recommended Preparation: ENGL105 or equivalent multiple measures placement.

+25.5 hour lecture/76.5 hours lab

+This course covers a recent version of

+Microsoft Excel for Windows for students

+who have an understanding of computers

+and desire comprehensive knowledge of

+a business tool used to organize, edit,

+and present data using spreadsheets.

+This course is designed to prepare

+students to take the Microsoft Office

+Specialist [MOS] exam on the Microsoft

+Excel application.